Building a Kea testbed with NETCONF

 </config>

-Upload it to sysrepo startup datastore using the command:
+Upload it to the sysrepo startup datastore using the command:

 1. kea.conf file for kea-dhcp6.
 The most important configuration options at this point are logging and socket.